Set Up Meetings in Apollo

-You can also set a minimum schedule notice.
-This prevents prospects from scheduling last-minute meetings with you.
-Use this field to set the minimum amount of time that you need between a prospect scheduling a meeting and the meeting taking place.
-For example, if you set the minimum schedule notice at 1 day, this means that prospects can only book a meeting with you at the latest, 1 day before the scheduled meeting.
+Set a minimum schedule notice to prevent prospects from scheduling last-minute meetings with you.
+Use this option to set the minimum amount of time that you need between a prospect scheduling a meeting and the meeting taking place.
+For example, if you set the minimum schedule notice at 1 day, prospects can only schedule a meeting with you that is at least 1 day from the current time.

 Then, click Continue to complete the set-up process.

-You have now configured the default settings for Apollo Meetings.
+You have now configured the default settings for your meetings.
 You can access and edit the settings from the Settings tab at any time.

 Set a Default Meeting Location

-If you have connected multiple web conferencing platforms, you can choose which one to set as default.
-This means that every time you create a new meeting type or do not customize an existing meeting type, by default, Apollo automatically sets this web conferencing platform as your chosen meeting location.
+If you connected multiple video conferencing platforms, you can choose which one to set as default.
+The default selection is used for your meeting location every time you create a new meeting type or customize an existing meeting type.

-Please note, when you set a default meeting location, you can still edit the location settings for each meeting type at any time.
-For more information about how to edit a meeting type, please refer to the Manage Your Meetings in Apollo article.
+Even with a default meeting location set, you can still edit the location settings for each meeting type at any time.
+For more information about how to edit a meeting type, refer to the Manage Your Meetings in Apollo article.

-To set a default meeting location, click the additional options (...) button on the right of the web conference of your choice.
+To set a default meeting location, click the additional options (...) button on the right of the video conferencing solution of your choice.
 Then, click Set as default.

-Apollo displays a Default icon next to the web conference you selected.
+Apollo displays a Default icon next to your selection.

 Disconnect Zoom or Google Meet

-Click the additional options (...) button on the right of the platform that you want to disconnect.
+- Click the additional options (...) button to the right of the video conferencing solution that you want to disconnect.
 Then, click Disconnect.

-Click Yes in the warning modal that appears.
+- Click Yes in the warning pop-up that appears.

-You have successfully disconnected your Zoom or Google Meet account from Apollo Meetings.
+You have successfully disconnected your Zoom or Google Meet account from Meetings.